exercism/gleam/exercises/practice/bowling/.docs/instructions.md

 Write code to keep track of the score of a game of bowling.
 It should support two operations:

-- `roll(pins : int)` is called each time the player rolls a ball.
+- `roll(game: Game, knocked_pins: Int)` is called each time the player rolls a ball.
   The argument is the number of pins knocked down.
-- `score() : int` is called only at the very end of the game.
+- `score(game: Game)` is called only at the very end of the game.
-  It returns the total score for that game.
+  It returns the total score for that game, wrapped in a `Result`.